MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-insights.md

 - **Count of clicked**
 - **Count of compromised**

 You can sort the results by clicking on an available column header.
 Click **Customize columns** to remove the columns that are shown.
-When you're finished, click **Apply**.

 Use ![Search icon](../../media/m365-cc-sc-search-icon.png) **Search** box to filter the results by **Username** or **Email address**.
 Wildcards aren't supported.